This is a new section called:

 • Penny Stock Market

-I am not covering the OTC Market in this Section.
+I am not covering the OTC Market in detail in this Section.

 The OTC Market is also part of the US Stock Market, but none of the OTC markets are stock exchanges.